 7.3.2f If there are two or more attack-targets, defending cards are declared for each attack-target in clockwise order of their controller, starting from player that controls the attack (see Rule 1.1.6).
 Then, if two or more attack-targets are controlled by the same player, defending cards are declared for each attack-target in an order determined by that controlling player.
-Cards only defend the attack-target they are declared for.
-All declared cards for each attack target are put onto the active chain link in separate events as defending cards.
+Cards only defend the attack-target are put onto the active chain link in separate events as defending cards.